Canine Fertility Report

 Our researchers value the advances and life-saving veterinary sciences of canine reproduction but as breeders we could not conduct or conclude this study without being objective.
-We are the experts so we are commanded to take a deep breath and realize there is a profound lesson to be learned in Survival Of The Fittest.
+We are commanded to take a deep breath and realize there is a profound lesson to be learned in Survival Of The Fittest.
 Whether in the Arctic tundra or the African savannah, nature allows only the strongest and most virile animals to reproduce.

 If we denied the evidence of nutrition, medicine, and human interference as the primary reasons for diminished reproductive ability in today’s most elite canines, we would be short-sighted and therefore comprise the study.

 Speaking of which, we were at first amazed to find no other study on comparative reproduction in show dogs vs. feral or stray dogs.
 Then we arrived at an inescapable conclusion.
 Stray/feral dogs scavenge garbage cans, dumps, roadside scraps, etc. instead of eating fake-food.